opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param threshold2: The second threshold for the hysteresis procedure.

-    :param apertureSize: Aperture size for the  :cpp:func:`Sobel`  operator.
+    :param apertureSize: Aperture size for the  :ocv:func:`Sobel`  operator.

     :param L2gradient: Flag indicating whether a more accurate  :math:`L_2`  norm  :math:`=\sqrt{(dI/dx)^2 + (dI/dy)^2}`  should be used to compute the image gradient magnitude ( ``L2gradient=true`` ), or a faster default  :math:`L_1`  norm  :math:`=|dI/dx|+|dI/dy|`  is enough ( ``L2gradient=false`` ).